-Noted Derby Works March & April 1972 (collision damage).
+Noted Derby Works March & April 1972 (collision damage, repaint to blue).

 D5077 was one of a batch of eighteen machines (D5076 - D5093) built at Crewe, initially delivered to March (31B), but after six months transferred to Willesden (1A) during July.
 D5077 was used for crew training between Rugby and Crewe in the second week of March.